Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Detailed Methodology

 \textbf{Backdoor detection:} First we provide a high level overview of \AG before going into each step in detail.
 Typically, the data points of a particular class follow a single distribution and as a result, form only one cluster after undergoing t-SNE \cite{tsne}.
 However, when a backdoor attack is carried out, the adversary inadvertently injects a mixture of distributions in one class, resulting in more than one cluster.
 The identification of a mixture distribution in a class is the main intuition behind our approach.

-The hypothesis is that the image generation process for robust models, as seen in \citet{robust-image-synthesis}, will follow similar distributions as the training data.
+The hypothesis is that the image generation process for robust models, as seen in Santurkar et al. \cite{robust-image-synthesis}, will follow similar distributions as the training data.
 Since the target class in a backdoor model will be learning from multiple distributions, there will be multiple distributions of feature representation of the translated images (generated via first order adversarial methods).
 Our aim is to detect these multiple feature distributions.
 To detect such multiple distributions, we leverage t-SNE and Mean shift clustering.
+We also conduct an ablation study (RQ7 in \autoref{sec:results}) to compare the effectiveness of our design choices with closely-related alternative dimensionality reduction techniques and clustering methods.

-For each label $y^{(i)}$ $\in$ $Y$, \Cref{alg:main-detection} generates translated images via first order-based adversarial methods (see \Cref{fig:method-block-diagram} Step 1).
-Then, it extracts the feature representations from the training and translated images for the label $y^{(i)}$ (see \Cref{fig:method-block-diagram} Step 2).
-Next, the dimensions of the extracted features are reduced using t-SNE (see \Cref{fig:method-block-diagram} Step 3).
-Mean shift is then employed to calculate the number of clusters in the reduced feature representations (see \Cref{fig:method-block-diagram} Step 4).
+For each label $y^{(i)}$ $\in$ $Y$, \Cref{alg:main-detection} generates translated images via first order-based adversarial methods ({\em see \Cref{fig:method-block-diagram}} Step 1).
+Then, it extracts the feature representations from the training and translated images for the label $y^{(i)}$ ({\em see \Cref{fig:method-block-diagram}} Step 2).
+Next, the dimensions of the extracted features are reduced using t-SNE ({\em see \Cref{fig:method-block-diagram}} Step 3).
+Mean shift is then employed to calculate the number of clusters in the reduced feature representations ({\em see \Cref{fig:method-block-diagram}} Step 4).
 Finally, the number of resulting clusters is used to flag the backdoor-infected model (and poisoned class) as suspicious, if necessary.

 The inclusion of the training images provides \AG with crucial information that is useful for the detection of backdoors.
 We note that the feature representation of backdoor images is distinct from the feature representations of {\em both the clean training images and translated images (without the backdoor trigger) associated with the class}.
 Consequently, adding the training images in the detection process helps us avoid false positives.
 In the absence of the training images, \AG would report a higher rate of false positives.
-An example of such false positives is seen in~\Cref{fig:false-positive-only-translated} (\Cref{sec:additional-figs}).
+An example of such false positives is seen in~\Cref{fig:false-positive-only-translated}.